doppllib/PartyClickerSample/README.md

 * In Xcode > Preferences > Location > Custom Paths add 'J2OBJC_LOCAL_PATH' and set to the doppl dist dir

-* On the command line at the root of the project source, run './gradlew dopplDeploy'
+* On the command line at the root of the project source, run './gradlew dopplBuild'

+* In terminal, open 'iosApp' and run 'pod install'

-* Open the ios project.
+* Open the iosApp workspace.
 You should be able to run sample.

+## Run Tests

+* In terminal, open 'iosTest' and run 'pod install'

+* Open the iosTest workspace.
+Run sample.
+Tests will run on app start (integrating into XCTest soon)

 ## Video